joshydavid/brew-intelligence/frontend/README.md

 <br />
 <br />

-Brew Intelligence — your personal coffee companion.
+Brew Intelligence, your personal coffee brewing companion.
 Whether you’re pulling a perfect espresso, dialing in a V60, or experimenting with your coffee setup, Brew Intelligence is here to help you brew better.

 - [View Project](https://brew.joshydavid.com)
 - [View API Documentation](https://brew.joshydavid.com/docs.html)